-€60.000.000.000 EURO MEDIUM TERM NOTE PROGRAMME
+€60,000,000,000 EURO MEDIUM TERM NOTE PROGRAMME

-This supplement (the Supplement) to the base prospectus dated 10 May 2024 (the Base Prospectus), constitutes a supplement for the purposes of Article 23(1) of the Prospectus Regulation and is prepared in connection with the €60,000,000,000 Euro Medium Term Note Programme (the Programme) established by UniCredit S.p.A.
+This supplement (the Supplement) to the base prospectus dated 10 May 2024, as supplemented by the first supplement dated 7 August 2024 (the Base Prospectus), constitutes a supplement for the purposes of Article 23(1) of the Prospectus Regulation and is prepared in connection with the €60,000,000,000 Euro Medium Term Note Programme (the Programme) established by UniCredit S.p.A.
 (UniCredit or the Issuer).
 Terms defined in the Base Prospectus have the same meaning when used in this Supplement.
 When used in this Supplement, Prospectus Regulation means Regulation (EU) 2017/1129.